Raiffeisen-DGTL/checkita-data-quality/docs/en/03-job-configuration/02-Schemas.md

 Fixed-full kind of schema definition is used to provide schemas for read fixed-width text files.
 The key difference from other schema definitions is that columns widths are also provided which is crucial information for parsing fixed-width files.
-This kind of schemas may also be used for reading delimited files and for reference in `schemaMatch` load checks.
+This kind of schema may also be used for reading delimited files and for reference in `schemaMatch` load checks.
 Using this type of configuration, only flat schemas can be defined (nested columns are not allowed).

 Fixed-fill schema definition contains following parameters: